hideack/pivot-table-creator/README.md

 # Pivot-table-creator

 This script generates a pivot table from a CSV file.
-It supports additional columns, row totals, weekly and monthly totals, and offers various command line options including the ability to omit the main body of the pivot table.
+It provides features like filtering rows based on a match list, supports additional columns, row totals, weekly and monthly totals, and offers various command line options including the ability to omit the main body of the pivot table.
 It is designed for large datasets and is memory-efficient.

 ## Usage